nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.
 </box>

-Here is another example of interactions within the `Logic` component, taking `execute("del_appt 1")` API call as an example.

-<puml src="diagrams/DeleteAppointmentSequenceDiagram.puml" alt="Interactions Inside the Logic Component for the `delete 1` Command" />

 How the `Logic` component works:

 1. When `Logic` is called upon to execute a command, it is passed to an `AddressBookParser` object which in turn creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
-1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `LogicManager`.
+2. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `LogicManager`.
-1. The command can communicate with the `Model` when it is executed (e.g. to delete a person).<br>
+3. The command can communicate with the `Model` when it is executed (e.g. to delete a person).<br>
    Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and the `Model`) to achieve.
+4. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

+Here is another example of interactions within the `Logic` component, taking `execute("delappt 1")` API call as an example.

+<puml src="diagrams/DeleteAppointmentSequenceDiagram.puml" alt="Interactions Inside the Logic Component for the `delete 1` Command" />

+Using this

+1. When `Logic` is called upon to execute the `delappt 1` command, it is passed to an `AddressBookParser` object which in turn creates a `DeleteCommandParser` and uses it to parse the command.
+2. This results in a `DeleteAppointmentCommand` object which is executed by the `LogicManager`.
+3. The command can communicate with the `Model` when it is executed (e.g. to delete aa appointment from a person).<br>
+   Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and the `Model`) to achieve.
-1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.
+4. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

 Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command: